3D TQFT and HOMFLYPT homology: Introduction

-where the point \(\pt_n\) lies in complement of the defect with the label \(n\) and \(\mathbb{I}d\) is the identity endomorphism of two-category \(\sfZf(\pt_n)\).
-Thus it is reasonable to call \(\Dper(\Hilb_n(\CC^2))\) the Drinfeld center of two-category \(\sfZf(\pt_n)\).
-Since it is not common to work with the Drinfeld centers of two-categories, we spell out the expected property of such a center in conjecture~\ref{conj:Z}.
+where \(\mathbb{I}d\) is the identity endomorphism of 2-category \(\sfZf(\pt_n)\).
+Thus it is reasonable to call \(\Dper(\Hilb_n(\CC^2))\) the Drinfeld center of 2-category \(\sfZf(\pt_n)\).
+Since it is not common to work with the Drinfeld centers of 2-categories, we spell out the expected property of such a center in corollary~\ref{cor:Dr}.